team4nz/team4nz.github.io/_posts/2016-11-20-sample-post.md

 ---
 layout: post
 categories: posts
-title: Sample Post
+title: Introduction
-subtitle: This is a test post.
+subtitle: EV3 LEGO MindStorms - Guide bot
-featured-image: /images/2016-11-19/abstract-1.jpg
+featured-image: /images/intro/manz-intro1.jpg
-tags: [sample post]
+tags: [intro]
-date-string: NOVEMBER 20, 2016
+date-string: DECEMBER 05, 2019
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.